Dani7B/aster-caster/README.md

 As I write the documentation down or enhance the skill, I will try to keep this README up-to-date, but if you have any concerns or questions, please let me know.

 The skill is currently available in Alexa for English (US) language only.
-You can test it with utterances like "Alexa, ask Aster caster 'what is my horoscope for today?'" or "Alexa, open Aster caster and ask 'what is Aquarius\' lucky number?'".
+You can test it with utterances like "_Alexa, ask Aster caster 'what is my horoscope for today?'_" or "_Alexa, open Aster caster and ask 'what is Aquarius\' lucky number?'_".